-Migration of the Ackim family to Ireland
+Migration of the Ackim family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Ackims to arrive on North American shores: Robert Acom who settled in Virginia in 1642; and Thomas Acome who settled in Virginia in 1642.